Marketing to Doctors, Part 2: Messaging & Segmentation

 When marketing to doctors, I see too many brands stumble over themselves with mediocre or mixed-up messaging.
 This is downright wasteful.
 As I explored in Part 1 of this series, it’s extremely hard/expensive to get a doctor’s attention.

-Make the most of your opportunity by quickly giving physicians a brief, truthful, and relevant message about your product or service.
-This seems straightforward, and it is, but it’s amazing how many companies screw this part up while spending millions of dollars on wasted distribution and media buy.
+Make the most of your opportunity by quickly delivering a brief, truthful, and relevant message to physicians about your product or service.
+This seems straightforward, and it is, but it’s amazing how many companies screw this part up while spending millions on wasted distribution and media buys.

 To develop the most impactful messaging, you need to do a deep dive into both exactly who your audience is and what is important to them.
 From there, you can start to cherry-pick which of your potential brand messages will resonate with a given audience.